 What is Cooperative Extension?

-The Cooperative Extension System is a nationwide educational network that is a collaboration of federal, state and local governments and a state land-grant university (A land-gran university means, among other things, that they research and teach practical agriculture).
-The mission of the Cooperative Extension System is to disseminate research-based information on topics as varied as nutrition, child rearing, agriculture, horticulture, husbandry, small business and personal finance.
+The Cooperative Extension System is a nationwide educational network that is a collaboration of federal, state and local governments and a state land-grant university (A land-grant university means, among other things, that they research and teach practical agriculture).
+The mission of the Cooperative Extension System is to disseminate research-based information on topics as varied as nutrition, child rearing, agriculture, horticulture, husbandry, small business, and personal finance.
 Every U.S. state and territory has a central state Extension office at its land-grant university.
 Each state Extension serves its residents through a network of local or regional offices staffed by professionals in their field.

-What does that Mean to a Gardener?
+What Does That Mean to a Gardener?

 Since the extension system's mission is to get the results of their research out to the public, gardeners have information on everything from growing techniques, to the best plants for their particular area, to what pests to look out for at any given time.
 All you have to do is call, click on, or visit your local extension office and they will not only answer your gardening questions, they provide you with all kinds of fact sheets and diagnostics.
 A handful of services, like soil testing and disease and pest identification, may have a nominal fee, but the rest of their information is free.